User Guide

 }

-The important point is that the order of items passed to Db.add(SqlId, Object...) matches the underlying SQL.
+The important point is that the order of the sequence parameters passed to Db.add(SqlId, Object...) matches the underlying SQL.
 The following code would be wrong, since Price and Comment are in the wrong order:

 Id add(Resto aResto) throws DAOException, DuplicateException {